ahmedalbeiruti/redux-todo/README.md

 # redux-todo
 Todo App using React and Redux.
-This is a learning project for Redux. you can find the tutorial in the Redux documentation.
+This is a learning project for Redux.
+The tutorial can be found in the Redux documentation.